gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 Each part of Graphene can be built separately in the corresponding subdirectories.

-To build Graphene library OS with debug symbols, run ``make DEBUG=1`` instead of ``make``.
-You may have to run ``make clean`` first if you have previously compiled the source code.
-To specify custom mirrors for downloading the GLIBC source, use ``GLIBC_MIRRORS=...`` when running ``make``.

-To build with ``-Werror``, run ``make WERROR=1``.
+To build Graphene with debug symbols, run `make DEBUG=1` instead of `make`.
+You may have to run `make clean` first if you have previously compiled the source code.
+To specify custom mirrors for downloading the Glibc sources, use `GLIBC_MIRRORS=...` when running `make`.
+To build with `-Werror`, run `make WERROR=1`.

 Currently, Graphene has implemented [[these Linux system calls|Supported System Calls in Graphene]].
-Before running any application, you must confirm if every system call required by the application executables and libraries is supported, or at least does not affect the functionality of the application if the system call always returns error code `ENOSYS`.
+Before running any application, you must confirm that all system calls required by the application executables and libraries are supported (or that unsuppored system calls do not affect the functionality of the application).

 ### Build with Kernel-Level Sandboxing (Optional)